 Here’s what happens when you physically exert yourself: your heart beats faster to bring oxygen to your muscles, then your body uses that oxygen to burn fat and carbohydrates (glucose), which, in turn, creates energy in the form of a compound known as ATP (adenosine triphosphate).
 Simply put, it’s this energy that allows your muscles to contract and do work.

 VO2 maximum can be simply defined as your body’s ability to consume oxygen.
 The more oxygen you can burn the better.
 Why is VO2 max considered the Holy Grail of information to an exercise physiologist?
-There are four big reasons:
+There are three big reasons:

 - Wellness Aerobic fitness (VO2 max) is a very important predictor of your overall health.